What to Pack for Guinea-Bissau

 Documents & Security

-A discreet way to carry the bulk of your cash (CFA francs) and cards in crowded areas.
+The most secure way to carry the bulk of your cash and cards in Guinea-Bissau.
+Wear it under light clothing to deter pickpockets in urban centers.

 Comfort & Convenience